History of Simone Biles in Timeline

 In December 2023, Simone Biles was named Associated Press Female Athlete of the Year for the third time in her career.

-In 2023, Simone Biles became the individual all-around champion, floor exercise champion, balance beam champion, and a member of the gold medal-winning United States team at the World Championships.
-She also won a silver medal on vault.
+In 2023, Simone Biles became the individual all-around champion, floor exercise champion, and balance beam champion at the World Championships.
+She also became a member of the gold medal-winning United States team and secured a silver medal on vault.

 2023: Eighth U.S. Gymnastics Title